Question: How is the mission of FC Wisconsin unique and different?

 Question: What is the committment required to play in the U6-U10 FC Wisconsin Youth Academy?

 The most important things about U6-U10 soccer are simple!
 The program must be fun, players should learn to love the game, and the time expectations need to be realistic and easily met by families!
 This is done by using highly trained coaches, creating an environment of learning and excitement, and building a developmentally-appropriate training schedule and curriculum.
-U6-U10 players at FC Wisconsin have 2 trainings per week (a third free clinic day is optional), play locally, and the cost is competitive and often less than other local clubs.
+U6-U10 players at FC Wisconsin have 2 trainings per week, play locally, and the cost is competitive and often less than other local clubs.
 Click here

 for more information!